Uniforms of the Union army

 The military uniforms of the Union Army in the American Civil War were widely varied and, due to limitations on supply of wool and other materials, based on availability and cost of materials.
 The ideal uniform was prescribed as a dark blue coat with lighter pants, with a black hat.
 Officer's ranks were denoted with increasing levels of golden decoration.
 Specific jobs, companies, and units had markedly different styles at times, often following European customs such as that of the Zouaves.
-Officers uniforms tended to be highly customized and would stray from Army standard.
-Ironically, several main pieces of gear had been created by order of the U.S. War Secretary Jefferson Davis before the war; he later became Confederate President.
+Officers' uniforms tended to be highly customized and would stray from Army standard.
+Ironically, several main pieces of gear had been created by order of the United States Secretary of War Jefferson Davis before the war; he later became Confederate President.

 Generalization

 The standard U.S. Army uniform at the outbreak of the war had acquired its definitive form in the 1858 regulations.
 It consisted of a campaign uniform, a parade (dress) uniform, and a fatigue uniform.

 During the war, enforcement of uniform regulations was imperfect.
 Uniforms were adapted to local conditions, the commander's preference, and what was available.
 For example, shoulder straps began replacing epaulettes in dress occasions.
 As a result, almost any variation of the official uniform could be found as officers and men abandoned some items, adopted others and modified still others.

 Described in general terms this uniform consisted of: